gazpachu/joanmira/pages/blog/2016-01-22---how-to-create-a-portfolio-in-ghost/index.md

 Regarding the thumbnail images that will be used in the Isotope grid, there are at least a couple of options.

 The first one (which I didn't use) would be to add a post image using the post sidebar settings in the admin panel.
-Then you would retrieve that image during the {{foreach}} loop in the 'page-work.hbs' template and render it as an &lt;img> or as a CSS background-image.
-This option is the best if you only need one image for the thumbnails, no background colours or other stuff and you are not going to use the post image in the portfolio entry page (page.hbs).
+Then you would retrieve that image during the {{foreach}} loop in the 'page-work.hbs' template and render it as an &lt;img> or as a CSS `background-image`.
+This option is the best if you only need one image for the thumbnails, no background colors or other stuff and you are not going to use the post image on the portfolio entry page (page.hbs).

 The other option would be more time-consuming (in terms of maintenance) but more flexible in terms of presentation.
 I chose this option because I wanted to have specific CSS for every single thumbnail in my portfolio grid.
-That means, every time I want to add a new item to my portfolio, I have to manually update my CSS with the project logo.
-Why did I complicated my life in such way?
-Just because I wanted to have nice roll-over animations with background changing colours and keep the post image for the page.hbs template :-)
+That means, that every time I want to add a new item to my portfolio, I have to manually update my CSS with the project logo.
+Why did I complicate my life in such a way?
+Just because I wanted to have nice roll-over animations with background changing colors and keep the post image for the page.hbs template :-)

 So, if you just want to display normal project thumbnails as images, I would go with the first option.
 This way you could add new portfolio items directly from the admin panel without the need to touch a line of code!